quabiee07/120test-Kingsley_Ihekwaba/README.md

 # 120test-Kingsley_Ihekwaba
-This is a repository for my final test on COMP 120: Software Engineering Fundamentals
+This is my final test in this course, COMP 120: Software Engineering Fundamentals